dolio/temple-tools/README.md

 ## Tools

-- discern-dat
+- craft-dat

-  This tool extracts Troika DAT archives, which are used to hold most of the data files.
+  This tool extracts/creates Troika DAT archives, which are used to hold most of the data files.
 This is necessary if you want to see most of the individual files from the original game.

   The format isn't complicated, but the extractors I know of are Windows